-Most of the books written by Cidney Swanson are in Science Fiction genres, and this Ripple series is about a group of people who can turn invisible due to the unusual gene.
+Most of the books written by Cidney Swanson are in the Science Fiction genre, and this Ripple series is about a group of people who can turn invisible due to an unusual gene.

 Series Title: Ripple